constantineedie26-star/The-Planet-s-Prestige-Phishing-Email-Investigation/README.md

 - Decoded information provided additional evidence for the investigation.

 ### Analyst Notes
-The provided evidence was an .eml file named A Hope to CoCanDa.eml.
+The provided evidence was an `.eml` file named `A Hope to CoCanDa.eml`.
 I opened the file in Notepad++ to review the raw email contents, including the headers, MIME structure, encoded message body, and attachment information.

 The email was identified as a multipart MIME message containing a Base64-encoded plain-text body.
 After decoding the body in CyberChef, I identified a ransom demand and instructions to solve an attached puzzle.

-Base64 encoding is commonly used to transport binary data within email messages.

-Although Base64 is not encryption, threat actors frequently use it to obscure malicious content from casual inspection.

 ---